Wanjiru393/wanjiru393/README.md

 ================================

-Software Engineer
+Software Developer
 ----------------------------

-I am a passionate and open-minded developer with cutting edge skills.
-I am committed to viable and easily functional app solutions for clients using the best technology, and a good chunk of creativity.
+Passionate and open-minded Software Developer with a strong foundation web development and experience in database design and REST APIs.
+Committed to creating viable and functional app solutions for clients using the best technology and creativity.

 ### Technical Skills

-- Programming Languages: Python ,C ,JavaScript.
+- Programming Languages & Frameworks: Python ,C ,React,JavaScript,Django,Angular, NodeJS
-- Backend Development: Django, Node.js.
 - Data Storage & Processing: MySQL, PostgreSQL.
 - Cloud Infrastructure: AWS, Docker